yousefelassal/quote-cron/README.md

 > No act of kindness, no matter how small, is ever wasted.

 > Unless one is able to live fully in the present, the future is a hoax.

+> Don't look back.
+Something might be gaining on you.